-Online collaboration, videocalls and remote meetings, document management, and cloud services are some of the budding characteristics of a digital workplace.
-For many companies, it has been a lifesaver for operations; for many others it is still an unknown road.
+Online collaboration, videocalls and remote meetings, document management, and Cloud services are some of the budding characteristics of a digital workplace.
+For many companies, it has been a lifesaver for operations; for many others, it is still an unknown road.
 The current situation requires companies to re-evaluate, acquire and/or make use of existing technology with speed and precision.

 While everyone understands the need to be a team player with digital workplaces, it takes considerable effort to do it right, from leadership support to allocating budget to making it a reality.
-And like any new technology implementation, it also implies culture, training, and above all, change management.
+And like with any new technology implementation, digital workplaces also require developing a culture, training, and above all, change management.

 Rarely a company uses all functionalities in a suite: they concentrate on those that work the best for them, like document management or video call functionalities.
-So you may want to consider if your core collaboration services and “out of the box” (OOTB) functionalities are enough, or if you need a platform to integrate the functions into a cohesive digital workplace.
+So you may want to consider if your core collaboration services and “out of the box” (OOTB) functionalities are enough or if you need a platform to integrate the functions into a cohesive digital workplace.

-Enterprise portals, digital experience platforms, and PaaS can bring a large company up to speed in a few months with high-level functionality and customization that fits their needs.
-They provide security, analytics to meet specific KPI’s, and full-spectrum services.
+When implemented right, enterprise portals and Digital Experience Platforms can bring a large company up to speed in a few months with high-level functionality and customization that fits their needs.
+They provide security, analytics to meet specific KPIs, and full-spectrum services.

-As a side note: We don’t recommend developing a custom portal from scratch, especially if your business is time-sensitive, and doesn’t have a dedicated IT team for the project.
+As a side note: We don’t recommend developing a custom portal from scratch, especially if your business is time-sensitive and doesn’t have a dedicated IT team for the project.
 You can read more about this topic here.

-Many companies and businesses have a specific definition of what their customer experience stands for like reliability, quality, and on-time delivery.
-However, when it comes to employees the question of “What does the employee experience look like at my company?” sometimes gets lost.
+Many companies and businesses have a specific definition of what their customer experience stands for, like reliability, quality, and on-time delivery.
+However, when it comes to employees, the question of “What does the employee experience look like at my company?” sometimes gets lost.

 This idea can go beyond employees and can be adapted to any type of collaborators or business partners that make your business function.
 Like KFC did with their TeamKFC intranet portal, your digital workplace can become a unique and essential place for everything related to working with your brand.

 “Self-service” means removing obstacles so that your users can quickly complete online transactions or processes.
-It is something that goes along with the “empowerment” nature of the digital world — giving the users more control of what they can do thanks to technology and its integration into business processes.
+It is something that goes along with the “empowerment” nature of the digital world — giving the users more control over what they can do thanks to technology and its integration into business processes.

 So, when we talk about self-service for the digital workplace, it means empowering your employees or stakeholders to be able to complete processes on their own, with little or no support whatsoever.

-Self-service can be pretty helpful when you need to work in processes that impact how quickly an employee can to their job and service customers or each other.
-Many HR, management, and financial processes can be redesigned for self-service, complying with your company requirements and rules.
+Self-service can be pretty helpful when you need to work in processes that impact how quickly an employee can do their job and service customers or each other.
+Many HR, management, and financial processes can be redesigned for self-service, complying with your company’s requirements and rules.

 One idea that helps a lot in understanding which processes should be automated is friction.
 When filling out a form for sick leave, does having a lot of steps or form fields make you feel better?
 It rarely does.
-If only, it makes you feel like “the system” doesn’t want you to do it.
+If only it makes you feel like “the system” doesn’t want you to do it.

 Having friction might add a layer of discomfort or distrust for specific processes.
-Automating a process can help you remove most of the friction and by simplifying the steps actually achieve something.
+Automating a process can help you remove most of the friction and, by simplifying the steps, actually achieve something.
 Reengineering processes to keep your employees happy is one of the things you can do to enhance a digital workplace.

 However, keep in mind that making things simple doesn’t always fit user’s needs.
-Friction can sometimes be important, for example, at a doctor’s appointment the process of collecting info, being guided through, and checking every symptom, makes the patient feel more secure, and taken care of.
+Friction can sometimes be important.
+For example, at a doctor’s appointment, the process of collecting info, being guided through, and checking every symptom, makes the patient feel more secure and taken care of.

 It’s quite common to find companies of all sizes using different software, platforms, apps, and technology services that don’t connect to each other.
 Since many of these have been developed throughout different stages of the company, they aren’t necessarily made to fit or work together.
 There’s a digital environment available, but it doesn’t seem to follow a plan.

 In the long run, this “unplanned” type of development may cause confusion and time loss: employees and stakeholders have to find their way in a sea of usernames, passwords, and login URLs.
 Sometimes they deal with extra processes to migrate information from one space to another in order to complete one single task.
-And security can fall short when there are many different requirements to comply with, and one busy IT team trying to tackle them all.
+And security can fall short when there are many different requirements to comply with and one busy IT team trying to tackle them all.

 Bringing tools and resources together is one of the secret goals of the digital workplace transformation.
-Following the analogy of the “house” for your company, a digital workplace should hold and store all basic stuff that your employee needs to be able to do their work comfortably every day.
+Following the analogy of the “house” for your company, a digital workplace should hold and store all the basic stuff that your employee needs to be able to do their work comfortably every day.
 That means collaboration tools, apps, resources, documents, policies, contact information, statuses, favorite links, operations, business intelligence, and every other type of useful data that comes to mind.

 Integration starts with good, simple catalogs and dashboards designed according to your different employee groups’ needs.
 While it sounds simple, it is a big company-wide effort that carries enormous benefits.
-On one hand, infrastructure integration allows you to have connectivity and good communication throughout your digital environment.
+On the one hand, infrastructure integration allows you to have connectivity and good communication throughout your digital environment.
 On the other, compiling different types of information in an organized and findable manner will enable you to break down silos, create insights, and leverage your company’s memory.
 That’s a technology win-win.

 Most important in all of this is that it creates a culture where integration promotes collaboration between departments, clear communications in complex processes, and standardization among the company.
 It starts to build the foundation for a company that is becoming smarter, more agile, and more responsive.

-Along the path think of quick wins.
-Exercising one feature at a time that allows your employees to save time and effort can create a positive image of the new technology or platform, while also defining an achievable deadline.
+Along the path, think of quick wins.
+Exercising one feature at a time that allows your employees to save time and effort can create a positive image of the new technology or platform while also defining an achievable deadline.
 Sharing with your leaders a specific goal to meet, like relocating all activity to the new platform, will also encourage commitment and a sense of urgency.

 Change management is not easy.
-It requires leadership, patience, consideration, but also tactical knowledge on how to deploy new activities or tasks internally.
+It requires leadership, patience, and consideration, but also tactical knowledge on how to deploy new activities or tasks internally.
 If you take a humane approach, not only will it be easier for everybody within the company, but you may also gather relevant information that will help you to keep refining your digital workplace.